michaelebrooker/stjohnstemp/content/events.md

 {{< responsive-img img="/img/23may24_tea.png" text="Charity Tea Flyer" >}}
 # Charity Afternoon Tea in aid of Ashgate Hospice
-## Saturday  23rd May 2-4pm at St John's
+## Saturday  23rd March 2-4pm at St John's
 Tickets are available from the Church office - details below.

 Adults £10; Under 11 £5.
 Entertainment at 3-3:30pm